Everyone deserves a safe and secure home.

 What if my landlord doesn’t respond within the time periods?

-You can continue to follow up with them by phone or email.
+In this case, you can continue to follow up with them by phone or email.
 You must receive a response before you move on to the next stage of the process.
 While you are waiting, you can reach out to the Housing Ombudsman for advice.

 What if I am worried about complaining or being kicked out?